How to Make the Best Chocolate-Covered Strawberries

 How to Store Chocolate-Covered Strawberries

-An easy way to dress up chocolate-dipped strawberries is by drizzling them with white chocolate.
+An easy way to decorate chocolate-dipped strawberries is by drizzling them with contrasting white chocolate.
 To do this, let the dark chocolate cool and harden around the strawberries while you melt the white chocolate.
-You could set the baking sheet in the refrigerator for a few minutes.
+You could do this by setting the baking sheet in the refrigerator for a few minutes.